luismiguelcasadodiaz/talent-arena-k8s-operator-workshop/docs/part_one.md

 make install
 ```

-Now the CRD has been install to your cluster.
+Now the CRD has been installed to your cluster.
 Run the following command to confirm that the CRD is ready.

 ```
 kubectl get crds